A new analysis of the pQCD contributions to the electroweak parameter $\rho$ using the single-scale approach of principle of maximum conformality

 The magnitude of $k_i$ shows that there is high scale dependence for each loop terms, which are $\sim 18\%$, $\sim 46\%$ and $\sim 62\%$ for ${\rm NLO}$-terms, ${\rm N^2LO}$-terms and ${\rm N^3LO}$-terms, respectively.
 Though scale dependent, the conventional series shows a required pQCD convergence, e.g. the relative importance of the ${\rm LO}$-terms: ${\rm NLO}$-terms: ${\rm N^2LO}$-terms: ${\rm N^3LO}$-terms equal to $1: \left(-9.8^{+0.8}_{-1.0}\right)\%: \left(-1.9^{-0.2}_{+0.6}\right)\%: \left(-0.5^{-0.1}_{+0.2}\right)\%$, where the errors are for $\mu_{r}\in[M_{t}/2, 2M_{t}]$.

-On the other hand, Fig.~\ref{rhopmc} shows that the PMC predictions are free of $\mu_r$; i.e. for any choice of $\mu_r$, we have
+On the other hand, the PMC predictions are free of $\mu_r$; i.e. for any choice of $\mu_r$, we have

 It is noted that the relative importance of the ${\rm LO}$-terms: ${\rm NLO}$-terms: ${\rm N^2LO}$-terms: ${\rm N^3LO}$-terms are fixed to $1: -13.5\%: +0.9\%: +0.3\%$.
 It shows a better convergence than that of the conventional series, which is due to the elimination of divergent renormalon terms.
-Here the PMC scale $Q_{*}$ is fixed up to NLL-accuracy, i.e
+The PMC scale $Q_{*}$ can be fixed up to NLL-accuracy, i.e

-We present the PMC scale $Q_*$ up to LL-level and NLL-level in Fig.~\ref{Qstar}. $Q_*$ behaves convergently, e.g. the magnitude of the NLL-terms is only about $7\%$ of the LL-terms, and then \textit{the first kind of residual scale dependence} is greatly suppressed.
-As a rough estimation of the unknown perturbative terms of $\ln{Q^2_{*}}/{M^2_t}$, we take the magnitude of the last known term as the unknown terms, which leads to a conservative estimation on $Q_*$, i.e. $Q_*\simeq23.314\pm0.026~{\rm GeV}$.
-Then, we obtain $\Delta\rho|_{\rm PMC} \simeq 8.204(2) \times 10^{-3}$.
+We present the PMC scale $Q_*$ up to LL-level and NLL-level in Fig.~\ref{Qstar}. $Q_*$ behaves convergently, e.g. the magnitude of the NLL-terms is only about $7\%$ of the LL-terms, and then the \textit{first kind of residual scale dependence} is greatly suppressed.
+Considering the perturbative nature of $Q_*$, as a conservative estimation of contribution of its unknown NNLL-term, we take the unknown NNLL-coefficient as the known NLL-coefficient, e.g. the NNLL-term is taken as $\pm 1.201\alpha_s^2(M_t)$, which leads to $Q^{\rm NNLL}_*=23.3\pm 0.3$ GeV.
+Then, we obtain